Update: This post is current as of 6/18/17.

 SWIM FINISH/BIKE OUT

-The swimmers exit at Parc Plage and have a run up to transition.
-There is only one transition area close to the Ironman Expo.
+The swimmers exit at Parc Plage at a beach near Hotel Q. They then have a run up to transition.
+There is only one transition area close to the Ironman Village.
 We recommend getting a space along the chute and then getting to bike-out, rather than heading to the swim exit.
 Bike out is on the other side of the swim-in, so it may be best to stay to the left of the chute for easy access to bike out.
 You should have time to then get up to transition from along the chute, just know ahead where your triathlete’s bike is.
 Once they head out on the bike, it’s time for breakfast!

 This is a one loop bike course.
 It might be best to stay close to bike-out as this will also be bike-in and you will have the opportunity to see them as they go out and then zoom by heading to Route 117.
 We would not recommend taking a car out on the course as most – 95% – of the roads are closed to traffic during the race.